Woman silhouette at sunset

 Parasocial relationships with child-free role models

-Lately I've noticed that when people online whose work I follow share pregnancy news, I feel something sharp and emotional that I'm still trying to understand.
+But lately I’ve noticed that when other people share their pregnancy news — not friends, not acquaintances, but people online whose work I follow — I feel something sharp and emotional that I’m still trying to understand.
 Sometimes it feels like shock.
 Sometimes disappointment.
-Sometimes something deeper.
+Sometimes something deeper in my body that I can’t immediately name.

-She felt like a model of a life I was actively entertaining.
+In hindsight, my response wasn’t really about this writer having a baby.
+It was about what she had represented to me: someone who championed women’s autonomy, questioned tradition, rejected patriarchal expectations, and openly claimed the identity of “child-free by choice.”
+She felt like a model of a life that I was actively entertaining.
 So when I thought she was choosing motherhood, it felt like whiplash.
 Like someone flipping the script without warning.
+Like a familiar injury being poked again.

-Because I still hold small-t trauma from the times when I believed I was aligned with friends about the child-free path, only to learn we weren't actually on the same page.
+Because I still hold small-t trauma from the two times in my life when I believed I was aligned with friends about the child-free path, only to learn we weren’t actually on the same page.
+Maybe the same book.
+Definitely not the same page.

 Hand reaching into flowers — rooted, cultural